HVAC Guides

-Best Thermostat Settings Summer Guide
+Best Thermostat Settings Summer Guide (2026)

 What are the best thermostat settings summer for most people?

-For most homes, 78 degrees when you are home and awake is the standard starting point.
+For most homes, 78 degrees when you’re home and awake is the standard starting point.
 That setting usually gives you a reasonable balance between comfort and energy use.
 If 78 feels too warm, especially in older homes or rooms with heavy sun exposure, 76 or 77 may be more realistic.

-For businesses, the answer depends on occupancy, equipment load, and the kind of space.
+Honestly, For businesses, the answer depends on occupancy, equipment load, and the kind of space.
 An office may do well around 74 to 76 during business hours, while a restaurant, retail space, or building with frequent door traffic may need a different target.
 The right setting is the one that keeps occupants comfortable without making the system run harder than necessary all day.

-Why one “perfect” summer setting does not exist
+Why one “perfect” summer setting doesn’t exist

 Thermostat advice gets oversimplified.
 The truth is that comfort depends on more than air temperature.
 Humidity, insulation, duct condition, ceiling height, window exposure, air movement, and even how many people are in the space all affect how cool a building feels.